Skip to main content

 Description Semester When Set Percentage Comment

-Essay2M502000-word essay
+Essay1M501800-word essay

-Essay2A502000-word essay
+Essay1A501800-word essay

 Assessment Rationale And Relationship

-The two 2000-word essays assess the students' ability to conduct independent research on a chosen topic.
+The two 1800-word essays assess the students' ability to conduct independent research on a chosen topic.
 They test their analytical skills and ability to discuss complex material (primary evidence and secondary literature) critically and succinctly.

 Study-abroad, non-Erasmus exchange and Loyola students spending semester 1 only are required to finish their assessment while in Newcastle.
-This will take the form of an alternative assessment, as outlined in the formats below:
+Where an exam is present, an alternative form of assessment will be set and where coursework is present, an alternative deadline will be set.
+Details of the alternative assessment will be provided by the module leader

 Reading Lists